gwcbi/haphpipe_docs/hp-docs/docs/adv.md

 done
 ```

+--
 *Adding multiple_align as a stage*

 Remember, you can find the output file names [here](https://gwcbi.github.io/haphpipe_docs/inout/).
 The ouput name for this stage is `alignment.fasta`. <br/>

 We first need to make a text file that has a list of directories that contin `final.fna`.
 Because this is a genome assembly, we want to use the `--alignall` option to align the entire region and not use a GTF file.
-We also choose to output a phylip file using the option `--phyipout` <br/>
+We also choose to output a phylip file using the option `--phyipout`. <br/>

 Now this in the input for the base haphpipe command for this stage: